jamesstaub/phrase-and-voice/README.md

 # performance scenarios

 ## realtime input triggers sounds from corpus
+when in `onset-knn` mode, the audio segment played by `mubu.concat~` is selected by  by K nearest neighbor (`mubu.knn`), which is triggered by  the `InputDescriptors` patch.

 1.  load several short sound files (between 5 sec - 1 min) into the player module and analyze them (corpus), creating a buffer of beat-segmented audio with the descriptors listed above.

-2. select a playback mode
+2. select playback mode `onset-knn`
-3. set input mode in player to input
+3. set input mode in player to input (stream-knn is in menu but not working yet )

-## recorded temporal model triggers sounds from corpus
+4. sound coming through the ADC inputs will be analyzed in real time and trigger segments in the player.

+Audio recorded to the TemporalModel's buffer can also be loaded into the Player's buffer by selecting temporalmodel from the `source` tabs in the Player patch.

+##
+Recordings  When the temporal model patch is playing, it output's it's own audio descriptors to the Player's K

 1. record a temporal model (ensure analysis is on before recording )
 2. set input mode in player to temporal model

+### live input controlling player

+use the sliders in `KNN WEIGHTS` panel to set the priority for the KNN matching. preset 1 is for matching tonality and register of pitched sounds. preset 2 is for matching timbre of any sound.